Jakob Chychrun: Major junior

+Professional

 Arizona Coyotes

 On July 30, 2016, Chychrun concluded his OHL career and signed a three-year, NHL entry-level contract with the Coyotes.
 Following the signing, he was one of 29 prospects who participated in the Coyotes 2016–17 Rookie Camp at Gila River Arena.
 After impressing at the rookie camp, he participated in the Coyotes preseason.
 During his first two preseason games, he averaged 22 minutes of ice time and played a physical game while also tallying points.
 Due to his impressive play, Chychrun subsequently became the youngest player in Coyotes history to make his NHL debut with the team at 18 years and 198 days.
-As a result of his age, Chychrun would not be eligible to play in the American Hockey League for the 2016–17 season if the Coyotes wished to move him.
+As a result of his age, Chychrun would not be eligible to play in the American Hockey League (AHL) for the 2016–17 season if the Coyotes wished to move him.
 On October 15, 2016, Chychrun became the third-youngest player to skate in a game for the Coyotes/Winnipeg Jets franchise.
 He tallied his first career NHL point, an assist, in his debut game to lift the Coyotes to a 4–3 win over the Philadelphia Flyers.
 After playing 12:09 in the season opener, he was a healthy scratch for the second game.
 Chychrun later scored his first NHL goal on October 20, 2016, against Carey Price of the Montreal Canadiens.
 He finished the month of October with one goal and two assists through his first seven NHL games.
 After a month with the Coyotes, the Coyotes announced Chychrun would remain with the team for the rest of the season.
-Chychrun often played on the third defence pair with Luke Schenn.
+Chychrun often played on the third defense pair with Luke Schenn.
 In December, Chychrun missed one game due to an upper-body injury but played 17:23 in his return to the lineup on December 27.
 Chychrun continued to be made a healthy scratch throughout the season and he sat out four consecutive games in early to mid-February.
 Following these scratches, he improved offensively and notched a goal and two assists for his first three-point game on March 11.
 This increased his points tally to six goals in 54 games and ranked him second among first-year defensemen.
 He later scored his seventh goal of the season on March 16 to extend the Coyotes points streak to five games.
 Chychrun finished his rookie season tied for second among first-year NHL defensemen with seven goals and seventh for points with 20.
 He subsequently became the first Coyotes rookie defenseman since 2005–06 to score this many points, which was also the third highest by a rookie defenseman in team history.
 He also ranked fifth on the team with 99 blocked shots.